Artificial Intelligence Discrimination Prevention & Compliance Game Plan

 • The methods it uses to measure those tools and traits.

-• The disabilities or other protected characteristics, if any, that might potentially lower the assessment results or cause applicants to be screened out.
+• The disabilities or other protected characteristics, if any, that might potentially lower assessment results or cause applicants to be screened out.

 6. Let Applicants Know that Reasonable Accommodations Are Available